 Eczema is not contagious and is the result of genetic and environmental factors.

-Both conditions can cause skin redness, cracks, lightening, and thickening, as well as itchiness and blisters that may weep.
+Both conditions can cause skin discoloration, cracks, lightening, and thickening, as well as itchiness and blisters that may weep.

-Regardless of which one you have, it’s important to practice proper hygiene.
+Regardless of your condition, it’s important to practice proper hygiene.
 Wash and dry your feet thoroughly, wear natural or quick-drying fabrics, and do laundry regularly.
 Consider wearing flip-flops in public spaces such as changing rooms.